-There are many reasons to visit the largest city in the region.
-In addition to being surrounded by breathtaking natural beauty, the Emerald City is home to famed Pike Place Market where you can take in the quintessential Pacific Northwest experience by getting to know many of its interesting, and sometimes eccentric characters, enjoy the sounds and sights of street performers, and, of course, watch the fishmonkers who toss the fresh catch of the day while cracking jokes.
+There are many reasons to visit Seattle, the largest city in the region.
+In addition to being surrounded by breathtaking natural beauty, the Emerald City is home to famed Pike Place Market where you can take in the quintessential Pacific Northwest experience by getting to know many of its interesting, and sometimes eccentric characters, enjoy the sounds and sights of street performers, and, of course, watch the fishmongers who toss the fresh catch of the day while cracking jokes.
 Seattle also has a fantastic café, music and arts scene.
 Don’t forget to check out the giant troll under the Aurora Bridge just north of downtown in the Fremont neighborhood.

-On a clear day in the Puget Sound, majestic Mount Rainier, peaking at 14,411 feet, is an incredible sight that can be glimpsed from many points throughout the area, but by heading to Mount Rainier National Park you’ll get an up close and personal experience that is sure to leave a memorable impression.
-Not only does the mountain’s snow-capped summit await, you’ll see alpine meadows dotted with colorful wildflowers, massive glaciers and waterfalls that cascade around nearly every bend.
+On a clear day in the Puget Sound, majestic Mount Rainier, peaking at 14,411 feet, is an incredible sight that can be glimpsed from many points throughout the area, but by heading to Mount Rainier National Park you’ll get an up-close and personal experience that is sure to leave a memorable impression.
+Not only does the mountain’s snow-capped summit await, but you’ll also see alpine meadows dotted with colorful wildflowers, massive glaciers and waterfalls that cascade around nearly every bend.
 Some of the very best views can be found at Tipsoo Lake, where photographers can capture a reflection of the mountain in its translucent waters.

 The Pacific Northwest is home to some of the country’s most spectacular waterfalls, and Snoqualmie Falls is one of the best.
 Just a 40-minute drive east of Seattle, the fast-moving whitewater tumbles 286 feet from the Snoqualmie River into a 65-foot-deep pool below.
-The falls are surrounded by picturesque park that includes a gift shop, small café and observation deck as well as a large grassy area, perfect for an afternoon picnic.
+The falls are surrounded by a picturesque park that includes a gift shop, small café and observation deck as well as a large grassy area, perfect for an afternoon picnic.
 Film and television trivia buffs will likely recognize the area as the falls have appeared in the cult TV series, “Twin Peaks,” as well as the 1993 flick “The Vanishing.”

 North Cascades National Park is one of the least visited national parks in the country, typically receiving less than 27,000 visitors per year, which means you can enjoy this incredibly scenic, rugged wilderness area practically all to yourself.
-The park is not only home to the most glaciers outside of Alaska, with over 300, you’ll find one of the most diverse ecosystems on earth.
+The park is not only home to the most glaciers outside of Alaska, with over 300, but you’ll also find one of the most diverse ecosystems on earth.
 Look for bald eagles and osprey perched among the lush forests and rocky slopes as well as elusive creatures like the fisher, wolverine, gray wolf, black and grizzly bears, moose and cougars.
 Just driving the North Cascades Highway from Sedro-Wooley to Winthrop, makes for an unforgettable journey.